jfonbe/botw_lockout/README.md

 # Zelda: Breath of the Wild Bingo

-Interactive Bingo-Board App for The Legend of Zelda: Breath of the Wild.
+Interactive Bingo App for The Legend of Zelda: Breath of the Wild.

 ## Features

 - Choose your difficulty
 - Change board size
-- Customize the timer
+- Customize timer
 - Automatic bingo task generation

 ## Technologies